-Olive green is such an easy, elegant shade of green to live with, but what if you want to give your living room colour scheme a little more punch?
-One way to do so is to pick furniture in bolder colours – and if you are really clever, you can add two accent colours (as below) at the same time.
+Olive green is such an easy, elegant shade of green to live with, but what if you want to give your living room color scheme a little more punch?
+One way to do so is to pick furniture in bolder colors – and if you are really clever, you can add two accent colors at the same time.
 Here, the main accent shade is gold – seen in the sofa and accessories; the pastel pink makes a single appearance, perfect for maximum impact.

 If you want to put green on one wall only, picking a large repeat print green wallpaper will create lots of impact.
 You can match this type of wallpaper design with all kinds of furniture styles to create the type of room you'd like; here, it's the perfect backdrop to Mid-century modern furniture.

-Ask a colour psychologist and they'll tell you that green is the most restful of shades; add an element of nature to your room's design, and you'll maximise the effect.
+Ask a color psychologist and they'll tell you that green is the most restful of shades; add an element of nature to your room's design, and you'll maximize the effect.
 So, if you're after green living room ideas that will create a restful haven, a leafy green wallpaper (or curtains, or upholstery fabric) should be your go-to choice.
-Push home the point by doubling up patterns, prints and colours, as here with the sofa/wallpaper combination.
+Push home the point by doubling up patterns, prints and colors, as here with the sofa/wallpaper combination.

 If you're feeling particularly adventurous, then you may want to introduce another bold shade to your green living room scheme.
-Our tip is to use just one wall, or part of a wall, for your 'wild card' colour.
-This green living room juxtaposes green and pink paint shades from Little Greene.
+Our tip is to use just one wall, or part of a wall, for your 'wild card' color.

-If your living space is open-plan, you may want to try zoning it into different areas with the help of different colours.
-Our advice is to use harmonious or contrasting colours to create a colour scheme that is vibrant yet coherent.
-This living room uses Green Smoke and India Yellow by Farrow & Ball.
+If your living space is open-plan, you may want to try zoning it into different areas with the help of different colors.
+Our advice is to use harmonious or contrasting colors to create a color scheme that is vibrant yet coherent.

 Teal is another chameleon shade that can lean either towards green or towards blue, and can sit right in-between.
 It's a great option for creating a dark and atmospheric design scheme in your living room.

-This living room combines a teal wallpaper from Farrow & Ball with dark flooring and warm Mid-century furniture.
+This living room combines a deep teal wallpaper with dark flooring and warm Mid-century furniture.
 We think it all works beautifully.

 After a really easy green living room idea?
 Plants are the easiest of ways to create green accents in your living room – and they add plenty of texture, too.
 Combine trailing and upright plants for maximum effect, and explore our tips for transforming your home with house plants for more ideas.

-19. Pick a deep grey green for a period-style room
+24. Pick a light grey green for a period-style room

-If you've installed wall panelling in your living room, picking a shade that might have been typically authentic will give it a smart, period feel.
-We love grey green which, matched with black, creates a sophisticated feel.
-However, we'd always advocate adding a splash of warmth in furniture or accessories, with red/pink being the perfect colour contrast.
+If you've installed wall paneling in your living room, picking a shade that might have been typically authentic will give it a smart, period feel.
+We love grey-green which, matched with black, creates a sophisticated feel.
+However, we'd always advocate adding a splash of warmth in furniture or accessories, with red/pink being the perfect color contrast.